 Our domestic wholesale net sales increased \$149.5 million, or 22.9%, to \$802.2 million for 2013 compared to \$652.7 million for 2012.
-The increase in our domestic wholesale segment was due to strong sales and significant growth in several key divisions including our Women's Go, and Men's and Women's Sport and BOBS divisions, which were offset by reduced sales in our Women's Active and Women's USA divisions.
+The increase in our domestic wholesale segment was attributable to strong sales and significant growth in several key divisions including our Women's Go, and Men's and Women's Sport and BOBS divisions, which were offset by reduced sales in our Women's Active and Women's USA divisions.
 The increase in the domestic wholesale segment's net sales also resulted from a 24.3% unit sales volume increase to 37.7 million pairs in 2013 from 30.4 million pairs in 2012.
 The average selling price per pair within the domestic wholesale segment decreased slightly to \$21.26 per pair for 2013 from \$21.50 for 2012, which was primarily the result of lower selling prices in our BOBS and Men's lines and increased closeouts as compared to 2012.

 Our international wholesale segment net sales increased \$46.6 million, or 10.8%, to \$478.8 million for 2013 compared to sales of \$432.2 million for 2012.
-Our international wholesale sales consist of direct sales by our foreign subsidiaries - those sales we make to department stores and specialty retailers - and sales to our distributors, who in turn sell to retailers in various international regions where we do not sell directly.
 Direct sales by our foreign subsidiaries increased \$59.7 million, or 20.3%, to \$354.1 million for 2013 compared to sales of \$294.4 million for 2012.
 The largest sales increases during the year came from our subsidiaries in Canada and France and our joint ventures in Hong Kong, China, Singapore and India, which were offset by decreases in Spain and Italy.
-The increases are primarily attributable to sales of our Women's Active, Women's Sport and Twinkle Toes' lines.
+The increases are primarily attributable to sales of our Women's and Men's Go, Women's Active, Women's Sport and Twinkle Toes' lines.
 Our distributor sales decreased \$13.0 million, or 9.5%, to \$124.7 million for 2013, compared to sales of \$137.7 million for 2012.
-This was primarily attributable to decreased sales to our distributors in Panama, South Korea, Ukraine and the United Arab Emirates ("UAE").
+This was primarily attributable to decreased sales to our distributors in Panama, South Korea, Ukraine and the United Arab Emirates.

 Our retail segment net sales increased \$84.6 million, or 18.7%, to \$538.2 million for 2013, compared to sales of \$453.6 million for 2012.
 The increase in retail sales was attributable to positive comparable store sales and a net increase of 21 domestic stores and 15 international stores.
 For 2013, we realized positive comparable store sales of 14.8% in our domestic retail stores and 15.2% in our international retail stores.
 The comparable store sales increase was principally driven by increased sales of our newer products.
-During 2013, we opened 10 new domestic concept stores, 13 domestic outlet stores, eight domestic warehouse stores, eight international concept stores and eight international outlet stores.
+During 2013, we opened 10 new domestic concept stores, 13 domestic factory outlet stores, eight domestic warehouse outlet stores, eight international concept stores and eight international factory outlet stores.
 Our domestic retail sales increased 17.8% for 2013 in comparison to 2012 as the result of the positive comparable store sales and the net increase of 21 domestic stores.
 Our international retail sales increased 24.1% for 2013 compared to 2012, which was primarily attributable to increases in net sales in Canada, Chile and the United Kingdom as well as a net increase of 15 international stores.